-How to Test Internet Connection Speed in Ubuntu 20.04
+How to Test Internet Speed on Ubuntu 20.04 with Speedtest-CLI: Step-by-Step Guide

 A situation often arises when you need to determine the bandwidth of the Internet channel.
 In the desktop version of the operating system, it is enough to enter the corresponding request into a search engine and measure the speed on any of the search results sites.
 But if it needs to be done in the server version, the method will be different.
 In this tutorial, we are going to take a look at how to test Internet connection speed on Ubuntu 20.04.
 All commands must be run as root.